 Robert E. Sanchez is chairman and chief executive officer of Ryder System, Inc. (NYSE: R), a leading commercial fleet management, dedicated transportation, and supply chain solutions company.
 He was named CEO in January 2013 and chairman of the board in May 2013.

 Mr. Sanchez is on the Board of Directors of Texas Instruments and a member of the board’s governance and stockholder relations committee.
-He also serves on the Board of Directors of the Truck Renting and Leasing Association (TRALA), United Way of Miami-Dade (Chairman of the Board), Foundation for Human Rights in Cuba, and Association of Cuban American Engineers (ACAE).
+He also serves on the Board of Directors of the Truck Renting and Leasing Association (TRALA), United Way Miami (immediate past chairman of the board), Foundation for Human Rights in Cuba, and Association of Cuban American Engineers (ACAE).
 He is also a member of the Board of Trustees of the University of Miami and St. Thomas University.
 Most recently he served on the Board of Directors of Big Brothers Big Sisters of America from July 2018 to June 2021.

 Mr. Sanchez earned his MBA from The Wharton School at the University of Pennsylvania with a concentration in Finance and Strategic Management and a Bachelor of Science degree in Electrical Engineering from the University of Miami.